AI Model Fine-Tuning - 45 minutes

 After running the above command you should be able to see the following output.

-If you do not see output similar to above, you may not have added in all of the Q&A files.
-This is important as the model will use these files to generate synthetic data in the next section.
+If you do not see output similar to above, you may not have added in all of the Q&A file.
+This is important as the model will use this file to generate synthetic data in the next section.

 5. Generating Synthetic Training Data & Training the New Model